Xetibo/ReSet-Doc/sections/result/daemon.typ

-PulseAudio events are handled directly by the library listener, which allows for a listener flag for customized event filters, while the daemon events are handled via multi-producer multi-consumer message passing channels provided by the crossbeam library@crossbeam.
+PulseAudio events are handled directly by the library listener, which allows for a listener flag for customized event filters, while the daemon events are handled via multi-producer multi-consumer message passing channels provided by the crossbeam library @crossbeam.

 #figure(sourcecode(
 ```rs